hongkunhao/hongkunhao.github.io/_pages/about.md

 # 🔥 News
+- *2025.04*: I join the Language Technology Lab at Alibaba Tongyi Lab, working mainly on multilingualism of multimodal large language models.
+- *2025.03*: I graduate from Shanghai Jiao Tong University and receive the Master of Engineering in Computer Science and Engineering (with honor of Shanghai Jiao Tong University Outstanding Graduates).
 - *2024.07*: 🎉🎉 One paper about quality refiner for text-to-image generation is accepted by [ACM MM 2024](https://2024.acmmm.org/).
 - *2024.05*: 🎉🎉 One paper about watermark for large language models is accepted by [ACL 2024](https://2024.aclweb.org/).
 - *2024.05*: 🎉🎉 Adaptive Decoding is accepted by [ICML 2024](https://icml.cc/Conferences/2024).